luigilatorre/India-Startup-Funding-Salary-Analysis/README.md

 1. Clone this repository
 2. Install the required libraries (pip install pandas matplotlib seaborn)
-3. Open the `startup_funding_analysis.ipynb` notebook in Jupyter Lab or Jupyter Notebook
+3. Open the `startup-funding-analysis-notebook.py` script in your preferred Python IDE or code editor
 4. Run the cells in order to reproduce the analysis

 ## Results